ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-persist/persist-model.md

     readonly T <fieldName>;
 |}
 ```
-The identity field can be a single field or a combination of multiple fields.
+The identity field can be a single field or a combination of multiple fields as follows.

 ```ballerina
 type EntityType record {|